2012 Iraq emo killings: Background

 The emo subculture gained popularity among Iraqi teens in 2011.
-Earlier, it had become popular in other Arab countries.
-Emo, an offshoot of alternative rock music, is associated in most of the world with teen fashion and alienation, but in the Arab world is also strongly associated with homosexuality and satanism.
+Emo, a form of post-hardcore, is associated in most of the world with teen fashion and alienation, but in the Arab world is also strongly associated with homosexuality and satanism.
 Homosexuality was not illegal in Iraq at the time but has always been taboo, and many LGBT people in Iraq are discriminated against, abused or murdered.
-Activists say anti-gay harassment has increased since the invasion of Iraq and subsequent Iraq War, with gay Iraqis being bullied and harassed by security forces, and beaten and killed by reactionary paramilitary groups in heavily Shiite areas of Baghdad since at least 2006.
+Activists say anti-gay harassment has increased since the invasion of Iraq and subsequent Iraq War, with gay Iraqis being bullied and harassed by security forces, and beaten and killed by reactionary paramilitary groups in heavily Shiite areas of Baghdad, including Sadr City and Al-Shu'ala, since at least 2006.

-In February 2012, the Baghdad Morality Police published a statement on the Iraqi Interior Ministry website criticizing emo teens for wearing "strange, tight clothes with pictures of skulls on them," and "rings in their noses and tongues."
-The statement condemned emo as Satanic, and quoted Colonel Mushtaq Taleb al-Mahemdawi as saying the Morality Police had been given official approval by the Interior Ministry "to eliminate [the phenomenon] as soon as possible since it's detrimentally affecting the society and becoming a danger."
-The New York Times reported that in the weeks following, anti-emo flyers threatening death "unless gay men cut their hair, stopped wearing the clothing of devil worshippers and stopped listening to metal, emo and rap music", began appearing in neighbourhoods across Baghdad.